 Section 6 Summer.

 Topic 6.1 Usto-poetic folklore.
 Theory.
 Conversation.
-What a delight these stories are.Practice. reading and watching stories.
-Storyteller competition.
+What a delight these fairy tales are.Practice. reading and watching fairy tales.
+Storytelling competition.

 Topic 6.2 Musical folklore.
-Theory. talk about song genres.
+Theory. conversation about song genres.
 Labor songs.
-Songs-dances.Practice. song contests, ditties.
+Songs and dances.Practice. song contests, ditties.
 Combining the studied elements of dance with songs.

 Topic 6.3 Folk games.
 Practice.
 Preparation and holding of children's Sabantuy.
-Collection of gifts according to the ancient custom "Solgo yiyu".
+Collecting gifts according to the ancient custom “Solgo yyyyu”.

-Topic 6.4 Folk theater.
+Topic 6.4 Folklore theater.
 Theory.
 Getting to know the holiday

 "Nardugan".
 Practice.
 Preparation and holding of the ritual holiday “Summer Nardugan”.

 Topic 6.5 Ethnographic information.
 Theory.
 Bashkir yurt.
-Construction features.Practice.
-Yurt decoration.
+Features of construction.Practice.
+Decoration of the yurt.
 Drawing sketches.

 Topic 6.6 Final lesson.
 Theory.
 Testing.Practice.
-The game "Own game", Folk games in the fresh air.
+Game “Own game”, Folk games in the fresh air.

 Section 7 Educational work.
 Theory .
 Conversations with students.Practice.